 We want you to learn, grow, and enjoy this experience with general surgery, one of the essential primary care disciplines.
-Should any problems arise during your surgery clerkship, please speak with the Clerkship Coordinator at your assigned hospital.
-Problems that cannot be resolved by the hospital Clerkship Coordinators will be referred to me.
-In addition, you may always call the Student Education office at 685-0975 should you have any logistical questions or dilemmas.
+Should any problems arise during your surgery clerkship, please speak with the Site Coordinator at your assigned hospital.
+Problems that cannot be resolved by the hospital Site Coordinators will be referred to me.
+In addition, you may always call the Department of Surgery Program Specialist at 685-0975 should you have any logistical questions or dilemmas.

 Roger P. Tatum, MD